 A plan that does not contain a COB provision is always the primary plan.
+A stand-alone dental plan is always the primary plan when it provides coverage for services by an oral or maxillofacial surgeon.

 If you are: Primary plan Secondary plan

 Covered under this plan as a The plan covering you as a The plan covering you as a

 student or dependent student. dependent.